 The 2022 flooding in the Rainy River basin was a disaster of historic proportions.
 Rainy Lake reached record- breaking water levels, and Namakan Lake ranked as the third highest levels on record.
 Losses from the flood were widespread and included severe damages to homes, docks, boathouses, shoreline erosion, tree loss, infrastructure, and roads.
 Thousands of hours were spent on flood protection and mitigation such as sandbagging, berming, and water pumping, as well as recovery and remediation efforts as water levels lowered to normal ranges.
 Many recreational tourism operators across the region lost business and or had to close due to flooding.
 In all the economic, financial, and emotional toll on the entire community was significant.
+The Water Levels Committee (WLC) of the International Rainy-Lake of the Woods Watershed Board (IRLWWB) is responsible for monitoring basin conditions and ensuring the rule curves are followed under the International Joint Commission (IJC) Order for regulating water levels of Rainy and Namakan Lakes.

-This report aims to address the following questions and topics:
+This report addresses the following questions and topics:

-- The roles and responsibilities shared by the IJC, IRLWWB, and WLC within the watershed; - Hydrologic conditions that led to the extreme flooding; - Activities and decisions of the WLC in 2022; - The role of rule curves during flood events and what would have happened if the HFRRC on Rainy Lake was implemented in 2022; and - A summary of public engagement and what the WLC heard throughout the flood event and August 2022 Public Listening Sessions in Fort Frances, Ontario and International Falls, Minnesota.
+- The roles and responsibilities shared by the IJC, IRLWWB, and WLC within the whole Rainy-Lake of the Woods watershed; - Hydrologic conditions that led to the extreme flooding in the Rainy River basin; - Activities and decisions of the WLC in 2022; - The role of rule curves during flood events and what would have happened if the HFRRC on Rainy Lake was implemented in 2022; and - A summary of public engagement and what the WLC heard throughout the flood event and August 2022 Public Listening Sessions in Fort Frances, Ontario and International Falls, Minnesota.